Riding the chairlift safely

 What is a chairlift?

-A chairlift is a cable car that runs an endless loop on a haul rope.
-Seating devices are attached to the haul rope, in most cases for one to two, but maximum up to eight persons.
+A chairlift is a cable car that runs an endless loop on a conveyor cable.
+Seating devices are attached to the conveyor cable, in most cases for one to two, but maximum up to eight persons.
 In Europe, chairlifts have safety bars, but this is not always the case in North America.

 In contrast to drag lifts, where winter sports enthusiasts guide their skis along the ground, passengers on a chairlift float in the air.
 A distinction is made between fixed-grip and detachable chairlifts.

-Many winter sports enthusiasts love chairlifts, as they are also in the fresh air uphill and can leave their boards strapped on.
+Many winter sports enthusiasts love chairlifts because they can enjoy the fresh air and leave their skis strapped on during the ascent.

 Fixed-grip chairlifts: From walk lifts to basket lifts

 The simplest form is the fixed-grip chairlift.
-In Austria they are called “chairlift”, in English they are called “fixed grip chairlift” (colloquially just “chairlift”).
-They are called “fixed grip” because the bar on the haul rope is firmly connected to the seat device.
-As with the T-bar lift, winter sports enthusiasts get on and off while the lift is in motion; the chairlift does not stop.
+In Austria they are called “chairlift”, in English they are called “fixed-grip chairlift” (colloquially just “chairlift”).
+They are called “fixed-grip” because the bar on the seat system is firmly connected to the conveyor cable.
+As with the T-bar lift, skiers and snowboarders get on and off while the lift is in motion; the chairlift does not stop.
 In more modern lifts, conveyor belts help with getting on and off.
 On some chairlifts, lift staff slow down the speed at the stations.

 A ride in a 1-seater chairlift is a very special experience.

-in 1954, the world’s first fixed-grip chairlift was operated with only two-seaters.
-This brought many advantages: more winter sports enthusiasts could be transported and skiing became more sociable.
-In the 1980s, the capacity increased to four people in many places.
+In 1954, the world’s first fixed-grip chairlift was operated with only two-seaters.
+This brought many advantages: more people could be transported and skiing became more sociable.
+In the 1980s, the capacity increased to four people in many resorts.

 It can also get frosty in the chairlift.

-Among the special forms of fixed-grip chairlifts are the basket lifts popular in Italy.
+Among the special forms of fixed-grip chairlifts are basket lifts, popular in Italy.
 Here, skiers jump into standing baskets and ride up the mountain.
-Another interesting special form are the group circulating lifts, which come to a stop at both the top and the bottom of the station at the same time, making it easier for winter sports enthusiasts to get on and off.
-However, these group circulating lifts have not yet been able to establish themselves in many ski resorts because they are more expensive and ski lift operators prefer to use the more popular detachable circulating lifts instead.
+Another special form that is particularly interesting is pulsed cable car groups, which come to a stop at both the top and bottom stations at the same time, making it easier for winter sports enthusiasts to get on and off.
+However, these group lifts have not yet been able to establish themselves in many ski resorts because they are more expensive and ski lift operators prefer to use the more popular detachable circulating lifts instead.

 Detachable chairlifts

-Detachable chairlifts emerged at the same time as fixed-grip lifts.
-However, their origins date back to 19th century material ropeways.
+Detachable chairlifts emerged at the same time as fixed-grip chairlifts.
+However, their origins date back to 19th century goods cable lifts.

-The main difference between detachable chairlifts and fixed-grip chairlifts is that the seats in the stations are automatically detached from the rope by a mechanism.
-This slows down the speed at the summit as well as in the valley, so that winter sports enthusiasts can get on and off more comfortably.
+The main difference between detachable chairlifts and fixed-grip chairlifts is that the seats in the stations are automatically detached from the cable by a mechanism.
+This slows down the speed at the summit as well as in the valley, so that everyone can get on and off more comfortably.
 In order not to restrict the transport capacity too much, the detachable chairlifts travel faster between the stations than fixed-grip lifts.

 Detachable chairlifts can travel much faster than conventional chairlifts because they slow down when entering and exiting the lift.

 The world’s first detachable chairlift was built in Switzerland shortly after the end of the Second World War and could carry two people.
-They were seated at right angles to the slope, which was supposed to give them a better view.
-The disadvantage of this design, however, was that winter sports enthusiasts had to unbuckle their skis, which made getting on and off more complicated.
+The seats faced 90 degrees away from the direction of travel, which was supposed to give the riders a better view.
+The disadvantage of this design, however, was that they had to unbuckle their skis, which made getting on and off more complicated.

 It was not until the mid-1970s when detachable chairlifts were built parallel to the direction of travel so that winter sports enthusiasts could keep their equipment on that the lifts became established in many ski resorts.

 The special forms include, as already mentioned, the gondola lifts as well as the combined lift.
-This so-called “telemix” lift offers both chairs and cabins on a single haul rope.
-Experienced skiers who can get on and off quickly may choose the chairs.
-Beginners or children therefore often prefer the cabins.
+This so-called “telemix” lift offers both chairs and cabins on a single conveyor cable.
+Experienced skiers who can get on and off quickly may choose the chairs, leaving beginners or children often preferring the cabins.

-Meanwhile, chairlifts are also recognised by ski resorts as a marketing tool.
+These days, chairlifts are also recognised by ski resorts as a marketing tool.
 Safety bars that open and close automatically are designed to make passengers feel safer.
-Heated chairlifts as well as weatherproof cabins, the so-called bubbles, are meant to attract winter sports enthusiasts through the increased comfort factor.
+Heated chairlifts as well as weatherproof cabins, the so-called “bubbles”, are meant to attract winter sports enthusiasts through the increased comfort factor.

 Detachable chairlifts have revolutionised the way people get on and off lifts.